In-store Experience is BIG news these days

-As retailers, you might feel like your customers are listening to you less and less (despite spending more than ever).
+As retailers, you might feel like your customers are listening to you less and less (despite spending more than ever on marketing).

 Well, that’s how I felt anyway.
-Not that long ago, we’d activate an advertising campaign and then brace for the wave of people and sales.
+Not that long ago, I’d activate an advertising campaign and then brace for the wave of people and sales.